YYao-42/Image-Search-Engine-for-Historical-Research/README.md

 ```ruby
    python3 -m ~src.test_GLM
 ```
 You can view the automatically generated example ranking images in ~outputs/ranks/.
-Also, the extracted feature files are automatically saved in ~outputs/features/. -->
+Also, the extracted feature files are automatically saved in ~outputs/features/.

-### Testing re-ranking methods
 You can use three re-ranking methods (QGE, SAHA, and LoFTR) in any datasets in the following python files:
 ```ruby
    python3 -m ~src.test_extracted # This is an example of our pipeline.
 You can test any datasets with this file.